Major in Music Composition

 Public performances of all works, where possible and in consultation with the advisor, are encouraged.
 Selected student works regularly have been performed in concert by the Wooster Symphony Orchestra, the Wooster Chorus, the Scot Symphonic Band, the Wooster Jazz Ensemble or Combo, and by a variety of faculty or student performers and ensembles.

-Composition majors in Wooster’s Bachelor of Music degree program in Music Theory-Composition are required to pass a minimum of 32 course credits for graduation, of which 24 are in the Music Department.
+Composition majors in Wooster’s Bachelor of Music degree program in Music Composition are required to pass a minimum of 32 course credits for graduation, of which 24 are in the Music Department.